About a Hand Painted Kitchen in Sligo

 The Finished Product…

-The colour here is the equivalent of “White Tie” mixed into the coatings outlined above by Holmans Specialist Paints.
+The colour was the equivalent of “White Tie” mixed into the coatings outlined above by Holmans Specialist Paints.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.